-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-FORM 20-F

-(Mark One)

-REGISTRATION STATEMENT PURSUANT TO SECTION 12(B) OR 12(G) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 \mathbf{X} For the fiscal year ended May 31, 2010.

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF \Box 1934

-OR

-SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-Date of event requiring this shell company report

-For the transition period from to

-Commission file number: 001-32993

-NEW ORIENTAL EDUCATION & TECHNOLOGY GROUP INC. Exact name of Registrant as specified in its charter)

-N/A (Translation of Registrant's name into English)

-Cayman Islands (Jurisdiction of incorporation or organization)

-No. 6 Hai Dian Zhong Street Haidian District, Beijing 100080 The People's Republic of China (Address of principal executive offices)

-Louis T. Hsieh, President and Chief Financial Officer Tel: +(86 10) 6260-5566 E-mail: louishsieh@staff.neworiental.org Fax: +(86 10) 6260-5511 No. 6 Hai Dian Zhong Street Haidian District, Beijing 100080 The People's Republic of China (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

-Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Title of Each Class Name of Exchange on Which Registered American depositary shares, each representing four common shares New York Stock Exchange

-Common shares, par value US\$0.01 per share

-Not for trading, but only in connection with the listing on New York Stock Exchange of the American depositary shares.

-New York Stock Exchange

-Securities registered or to be registered pursuant to Section 12(g) of the Act:
+Washington, D.C.
+20349 FORM 20-F (Ma □ rk One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(B) OR 12(G) OF THE SECURITIES EXCHANGE ACT OF 1934 OR X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended May 31, 2010.
+OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report For the transition period from to Commission file number: 001-32993 NEW ORIENTAL EDUCATION & TECHNOLOGY GROUP INC. (Exact name of Registrant as specified in its charter) N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) No. 6 Hai Dian Zhong Street Haidian District, Beijing 100080 The People's Republic of China (Address of principal executive offices) Louis T. Hsieh, President and Chief Financial Officer Tel: +(86 10) 6260-5566 E-mail: louishsieh@staff.neworiental.org Fax: +(86 10) 6260-5511 No. 6 Hai Dian Zhong Street Haidian District, Beijing 100080 The People's Republic of China (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Exchange on Which Registered American depositary shares, each representing four New York Stock Exchange common shares Common shares, par value US\$0.01 per share New York Stock Exchange N ot for trading, but only in connection with the listing on New York Stock Exchange of the American depositary shares.

-None (Title of Class)
+(Title of Class)